Never Speak with Police

-The detective's choice of the word "talk" rather than "interrogate" doesn't change a thing.
-He wants to persuade you to tell him everything you know.
+The detective is trying to persuade you to tell him anything.
 The problem for you is that the detective will never believe you unless you confess to a crime.

 For example, if one “witness” told them you committed a crime, the police have enough evidence to arrest you.
 It doesn’t matter if that one witness is your mortal enemy; if that one witness has a financial motive to falsely accuse you; if that one witness is a known liar.
 No matter how innocent you are, no matter how charming and persuasive – you will never talk your way out of getting arrested.